leonongit/Rmit_Hackathon/README.md

 # Web Development
 We are using **GitHub** to manage the project’s development.
 The **main branch** contains the stable version of the app, while the **development branch** is used for active work.
 New features such as GPS navigation and photo guides are developed in separate branches before being merged into `dev`.

+# User Perspective
+From the user’s perspective, the app provides:
+1. A search feature to find buildings or classrooms by name or number.
+2. **GPS-based navigation** to direct the user to the right building.
+3. **Visual guides** (photos) to help identify the correct building.
+In future updates, users will be able to upload building details and photos, earning credits or tokens for their contributions.